+The Day Foundation Presidential Discretionary Fund was established in 2005 by the Day Foundation in honor of President William E. Troutt.
+The funds are to be disbursed by President Troutt for the use and benefit of Rhodes College.
 The Herta and Walter Nelson Library Fund was funded by Dr. and Mrs. Michael Nelson in honor of his parents to purchase the circulating copies of books written by current faculty members for Barret Library.